krishnasudhir/Research/README.md

 > This project was completed as part of the coursework for the NCSSM course "Data Science for Scientists".
 As part of this study, a Convolutional Neural Network was developed using dermoscopy images of benign and malignant cases of skin cancer in order to predict the test patient's chances of having a malignant melanoma.
 [Read](DataScienceCNN.pdf)
  * Technology/Tools: R, RStudio, keras, tensorflow, dplyr, ggplot2

+**A Computational Model for the Early Detection of Primary Breast Cancer Using Differential Expression Analysis of Microarray Data from Serum microRNA _(NCSSM, Fall 2019)**
+> This project was undertaken as part of the Regeneron STS research competition.
+Computational models using Logistic Regression and Artificial Neural Networks were used to predict the occurrence of breast cancer.
+Microarray data of miRNA expressions from breast cancer tissues was used to train and validate the model.
+The model has been exported as a proof of concept application which is available at https://mirna1.herokuapp.com/ [Read](Regeneron_STS.pdf)
+ * Technology/Tools: Python, R, Javascript, keras, tensorflow

 **A Computational Model for the Early Detection of Primary Breast Cancer Using Differential Expression Analysis of Microarray Data from Serum microRNA _(NCSSM, Spring 2019)**
 > This project was done as part of the NCSSM coursework for "Bioinformatics/Computational Biology".
 As part of this study, a computational model was developed using microArray data from the NCBI GEO database, and miRNA expression values in order to predict the presence of breast cancer.
 [Read](microArray.pdf)
  * Technology/Tools: R, RStudio, Bioconductor, GEOquery library